Effective December 28, 2015

 We use the information we collect to serve advertisements to you and to target and analyze consumer behavior.
 Our goals are to provide better and more relevant advertising to you and provide useful aggregated analytics to our customers.

-While we target advertising for common everyday health topics such as colds, coughs and heartburn, we do not collect or use information about past, present or potential future medical conditions or treatments or sex life.
+While we may engage in online behavioral advertising for common everyday health topics such as colds, coughs and heartburn, we do not collect information or engage in online behavioral advertising based on past, present or potential future medical conditions or treatments or sex life.

 We do not create collect or use data in order to specifically target children aged 12 or under.
 Nor do we collect behavioral data when we run advertising on websites or online services where we have actual knowledge that the websites or online services are directed towards children aged 12 or under.